-The most comfortable sofa bed for you is, of course, in large part down to personal preference.
-Although as a general rule, click-clack sofa beds are often more firm to both sit and sleep on, and pull-out sofa beds with a deep pocket-sprung or memory foam mattress are most likely to offer the sitting and sleeping experience closest to a normal sofa and bed.
+As a general rule, click-clack sofa beds are often more firm to sleep on, and pull-out sofa beds with a deep pocket-sprung or memory foam mattress are most likely to offer the sleeping experience closest to a normal sofa and bed.

-Whichever option you go for, it's fairly easy to increase the comfort levels of your sofa bed further - and keep upholstery nice and clean - by adding a mattress protector over the sleeping area.
+However, whichever option you go for, it's fairly easy to increase the comfort levels of your sofa bed further - and keep upholstery nice and clean - by adding a mattress topper over the sleeping area.
 Find the best options for your sofa bed in our guide to the best mattress toppers.

 And once you're ready for guests, find some bed linen to impress in our guide to the best bedding.